ToughBuilt Industries Launches - GuruFocus.com

-LAKE FOREST, Calif., July 28, 2022 (GLOBE NEWSWIRE) -- ToughBuilt Industries, Inc. ("ToughBuilt") ( TBLT; TBLTW), announced today that the Company has entered into an agreement with Ace Hardware USA and International (“Ace”) to sell 35 ToughBuilt products.
+LAKE FOREST, Calif., Aug.
+01, 2022 (GLOBE NEWSWIRE) -- ToughBuilt Industries, Inc. ("ToughBuilt") ( TBLT; TBLTW), announced today that the Company has started to sell 93 ToughBuilt products on Amazon.It (Italy) and Amazon.de (Germany).

-According to the terms of the agreement, Ace will distribute ToughBuilt’s products utilizing Ace’s 15 regional service centers to reach 5,500 individual Ace stores across the U.S. This agreement saw ToughBuilt’s products on Ace shelves starting in the second quarter of 2022.
-Among the 35 of the Company’s products that Ace will be selling are some of ToughBuilt’s most popular items, including: Tool Belts and Suspenders, Tool Belt Sets, Clip Tech Pouches, Clip Tech Accessories, Bags, Knee Pads, Sawhorses, and Cutting Tools.

-Michael Panosian, ToughBuilt CEO, commented, “We are thrilled with the opportunity to expand our market coverage, while simultaneously driving revenue growth to a community-centric business like Ace.
-Our SKU expansion efforts continue to strengthen our presence in the U.S. and our agreement with Ace signifies another milestone step toward our overall product and sales channel expansion strategy.
-We look forward to further developing our cooperation with Ace into the future.”
+Michael Panosian, ToughBuilt CEO, commented, “Our strategy on Amazon Europe is to further familiarize end users with some of our innovative products and grow our brand recognition faster.
+Although our items are priced to move, we are also respectful of our retail partners margin needs.
+We look forward to great results in many countries and continue to support numerous partnerships in Europe.”

 ABOUT TOUGHBUILT INDUSTRIES, INC: